OJT Supportive Services

 What are the trainee's benefits?

-- The trainee will receive a skilled certificate indicating they are a skilled craftsman in that particular job classification.
+- The trainee will receive a certificate indicating they are prepared to enter an apprenticeship program or the construction workforce.

 What are the contractor's benefits?